Food Escapades at 80/20, Bangkok

 The set 9-course Menu priced at 3000 Baht are changed at least once a month with just some of the Signature Dishes outlasting the innovative brains of Chef Jantraget, Pastry Chef Hoshino and their additional 8 cook strong Team in the kitchen.
 To the menu we took the 5 glass Wine Pairing for 1400 Baht (there's also a 7 glass Wine Pairing for 1800 Baht).

 The focus on Food is traditional tastes, sustainability and ingredients by season like so many other trendy Bangkok Restaurants right now - but it's with the progressive style and thinking in tastes and textures that the kitchen at 80/20 really take flight!

 The menu begin with some tasty Snacks - three of them - arriving quickly one after the other with professional presentations from the Kitchen Team of 80/20.

 "Chili Roulette" - can you spot the two that are "fake"?

 "Chili Roulette" was fun!
-Two "fake chili's" in a bowl of real ones; one of them real hot and spicy, the other one more aromatic with soothing and refreshing accompanies served in shot glasses on the side.
+Two "fake chili's" in a bowl of real ones; one of them really hot and spicy, the other one more aromatic with soothing and refreshing accompanies served in shot glasses on the side.

 Goat Tartare and Fermented Rice Coconut Crêpe

-The Goat Tartare was an interesting combination of flavour we never experienced before!
-The fermented rice and coconut crêpe is Chef's version of indian Palappam Pancake and works as a wrap for the powerfully curry-seasoned tartare.
-The tastes is surprisingly well combined and we could easily eat one more.
+The Goat Tartare was an interesting combination of flavors we never experienced before!
+The fermented rice and coconut crêpe is the Chef's version of Indian Palappam Pancake and works as a wrap for the powerfully curry-seasoned tartare.
+The tastes are surprisingly well combined and we could easily eat one more.
 Or two or three more likely!

 A Bouquet of Seasonal Herbs and Greens